LieberInstitute/SPEAQeasy/README.md

 4. **Modify the main script and run**: the main script is *run_pipeline_local.sh*.
 If you are using docker, make sure to change the line `-profile local` to `profile docker_local`.
 After configuring options for your use-case (See "Full list of command-line options"), simply run on the command-line with `bash run_pipeline_local.sh`.

 Note that the configuration files also include command-line options passed to many of the software tools (such as minimum mapping quality used in samtools for filtering).
 This gives control over many of the parameters in the pipeline that we deemed to involve preference, or to involve variability among use-cases.

+## Sharing the pipeline among many users ##

++ A common use-case may involve wanting to set up this pipeline once, and have potentially many users running this pipeline without additional work from the users.
+This can be achieved by following the above procedure to first set up the pipeline; any user wishing to execute the pipeline from a different location may copy the "main" script (`run_pipeline_[executor].sh`).
+Then, in this copy of the "main" script, simply change `nextflow main.nf` to `[path to nextflow executable] [path to main.nf in the original repository]` to complete the setup.

 ## Full list of command-line options ##

 ### Mandatory Parameters ###